pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

-most consist of DMTF MOF definitions of CIM qualifier declarations, CIM class definitions, and CIM instance definitions that are compiled by pywbemcli using the pywbem MOF compiler and installed in the mock cim repository before the first pywbemcli command that calls the server is executed.
+most consist of DMTF MOF definitions of CIM qualifier declarations, CIM class definitions, and CIM instance definitions that are compiled by pywbemcli using the pywbem MOF compiler and installed in the mock CIM repository before the first pywbemcli command that calls the server is executed.
 CIM namespaces may be created (in addition to the default namespace) with the MOF namespace pragma command.

-The following is an example MOF file named ``tst_file.mof`` that defines some CIM qualifier declarations, a single CIM class, and a single CIM instance of that class:
+The following is an example MOF file named ``tst_file.mof`` that defines some CIM qualifier declarations, a single CIM class, and a single CIM instance of that class with the namespace pragma:

 .. code-block:: text

+    // pragma defines target namespace.
+Compiler creates namespace if it
+    // does not exist.
+    #pragma namespace ("root/cimv2")

     // Define some qualifier declarations
     Qualifier Description : string = null,
         Scope(any),
         Flavor(EnableOverride, ToSubclass, Translatable);